Pcktech/build-thehive/docs/source/index.rst

-Welcome to PCKTech's 'So You Want To Build A Strange Bee Hive...'
+So You Want To Build A Strange Bee Hive...
 ===================================

 **TheHive** is an Incident Response Platform enabling documentation and coordination of identification and response to cyber threats.